0x644BE25/Syrah/Syrah_tutorial.md

 Convert(paste0(writeDir,batchName,"_nonSyrah_AnnData.h5Seurat"), dest="h5ad")
 file.remove(paste0(writeDir,batchName,"_nonSyrah_AnnData.h5Seurat"))
 ```
- - All done!
-Onward to analysis. **NOTE** We have used the same parameters as the Curio-seeker pipeline defaults for this dataset.
+ - The Seurat version is saved as `curio_test_data_Seurat.rds` and the Scanpy version is `curio_test_AnnData.h5ad` -- onward to analysis!
+You can now do the same with the non-Syrah version of the data, if desired (make sure to change the files names so you don't overwrite your files!). **NOTE** We have used the same parameters as the Curio-seeker pipeline defaults did for this dataset.
 It's _highly_ likely that you'll want to teak these when processing any other data.